TinuSany/CustomerApp/Task3 - README.md

 Below is the logic applied for preparing the examples table.
 ### customer size is: Small, when # of employees is <= 100; Medium when it is <= 1000; Big otherwise.

-### Assumption : changed the lower limit of medium to >100 from >10 as the limit of small is less than or equal to 100.
+### Assumption : Changed the lower limit of medium to '>100' from '>10' as the limit of small is less than
-### I have used upper limit for small as 100 for the timebeing.
-If we need to change the upper limit of small to <=10 then
+### or equal to 100.
+If we need to change the upper limit of small to <=10 then it needs to be updated
-### it needs to be updated in the Examples table of the .feature file in the ui-test\cypress\integration\features folder.
+###  in the Examples table of the .feature file in the ui-test\cypress\integration\features folder.